barry-waldbaum-rl/reat-vm-setup/README.md

 - Build a base VM
 - Create a snapshot from the base
 - Create an image from the snapshot
-- Create a VM instance from the image for testing
+- Create an test instance from the image.
-- Get the gcloud command to create instances for students.

 Steps:

-1. Create a GCP VPC with custom subnet 172.18.0.0/16 in the region where you want your VM instances to run.
+1. Create a VPC with subnet 172.18.0.0/16 in the region where you want to run VMs.

 Requirement | Specification
 ------------|--------------